Scientific Name

 How to Grow and Care

-You should plant your Ariocarpus in soil formulated for cacti.
+Plant your Ariocarpus in soil formulated for cacti.
 You can buy a cactus mix at your local nursery.
-Do not use generic soil mixes because they will not provide enough aeration and drainage.
+Avoid using generic soil mixes, as they will not provide sufficient aeration and drainage.
 Additionally, using a container without a hole, whether a pot or a terrarium, is a bad idea for the same reason.

 These cacti prefer to be kept at room temperature or slightly lower and in low humidity.